-Policy makers increasingly recognize that achieving low-carbon pathways requires some degree of societal change in addition to technological and policy measures (European Commission 2018a).
+Policy makers increasingly recognise that achieving low-carbon pathways requires some degree of societal change in addition to technological and policy measures (European Commission 2018a).
 Such societal changes are often framed under the term sustainable lifestyles (Evans and Abrahamse 2009).
-However, the literature has focused on providing comprehensive economic, policy and technology instruments for decarbonisation (Luderer et al 2013, Grubler et al 2018, Edenhofer et al 2014).
-Yet, the profile of demand-based solutions for mitigation is now sharpening (Creutzig et al 2018), and the role of lifestyle changes is moving from the fringes of the climate debate to occupy a more central role.
-Underpinning this shift is emerging research on the abatement potential of lifestyle-related changes in mobility, housing, diet and overall consumption (van de Ven et al 2018, Springmann et al 2016, Vita et al 2019, Ivanova et al 2020).
-While the mitigation potential from lifestyle changes has been reported to be broadly complementary to that brought by efficient and clean technologies (van Sluisveld et al 2016), a multi-sectoral investigation of the interlinkages between infrastructure, technology, investments and behavioural changes remain underexplored, especially in the context of rapid technological advances.
+However, the literature has focused on providing comprehensive economic, policy and technology instruments for decarbonisation (Luderer et al 2013, Edenhofer et al 2014, Grubler et al 2018).
+Yet, the profile of demandbased solutions for mitigation is now sharpening

+(Creutzig et al 2018), and the role of lifestyle changes is moving from the fringes of the climate debate to occupy a more central role.
+Underpinning this shift is emerging research on the abatement potential of lifestyle-related changes in mobility, housing, diet and overall consumption (Springmann et al 2016, van de Ven et al 2018, Vita et al 2019, Ivanova et al 2020).
+While the mitigation potential from lifestyle changes has been reported to be broadly complementary to that brought by efficient and clean technologies (van Sluisveld et al 2016), a multisectoral investigation of the interlinkages between infrastructure, technologyand behavioural changes remain underexplored, especially in the context of rapid technological advances.

 In this article, the authors report the abatement potential of lifestyle changes throughout the production, consumption, energy and land systems by investigating behavioural and technological changes both independently and simultaneously.
-Lifestyles can be defined as "clusters of habits and patterns of behaviour embedded in a society and facilitated by institutions, norms and infrastructures that frame individual choice" (Akenji and Chen 2016).
+Lifestyles can be defined as 'clusters of habits and patterns of behaviour embedded in a society and facilitated by institutions, norms and infrastructures that frame individual choice' (Akenji and Chen 2016).
 Accordingly, changes in lifestyles are often an umbrella term for changes in both individual behaviour and related changes in technology and infrastructure.
 The boundary between what constitutes changes in behaviour and technology can be blurry as the latter influences many of the former, such as automobility.
 As explained recently by Saujot et al (2020) quantifying the impacts of lifestyle changes alone in mitigation pathways is no simple tasks.
 The authors innovate by accounting specifically for behavioural and/or technological changes, and integrating lifestyles from the very beginning of the modelling exercise.

-To evaluate this interplay between behavioural and technological changes, the European Calculator (EUCalc1) was used.
-The model runs at an intermediate level of complexity to facilitate the evaluation of trade-offs and synergies arising from changes in multiple sectors (e.g. households, transport, agriculture, etc.).
-Moreover, the model accounts for individual behaviour choices with varying levels of ambition, across 15 energy-relevant decisions including activities, goods and services (e.g., living space, distance travelled, diet and food waste).
+To evaluate this interplay between behavioural and technological changes, the European Calculator (EUCalc9) was used.
+The model runs at an intermediate level of complexity to facilitate the evaluation of trade-offs and synergies arising from changes in multiple sectors (e.g. buildings, transport, agriculture, etc).
+Moreover, the model accounts for individual behaviour choices with varying levels of ambition, across 15 energy-relevant decisions including activities, goods and services (e.g. living space, distance travelled, diet and food waste).
 The impacts of changes in any sector or activity are evaluated in socio-economic, emissions, land and resources terms.
-Simultaneously, multiple pathways in the adoption of over 50 sectoral technologies and changes in energy supply (e.g., increasing shares of district heating, changing nuclear capacity) can be selected.
-As a result, the EUCalc allows the investigation of behavioural and technological changes independently and in combination to isolate the persistent effect of lifestyle changes in GHG emission reductions.
-In addition to feedback on technology and fuels from behavioural change, the model's user interface - the Transition Pathways Explorer (TPE) (http://tool.european-calculator.eu) - allows users to visualize the GHG emissions, energy and resources consumption, as well as socio-economic impacts associated with individual actions.
-This also provides critical insights for policy and decision makers to steer structural changes, which enable and incentivize behavioural choices towards climate mitigation.
+Simultaneously, multiple pathways in the adoption of over 50 sectoral technologies and changes in energy supply (e.g. increasing shares of district heating, changing nuclear capacity) can be selected.
+As a result, the EUCalc allows the investigation of behavioural and technological changes independently and in combination to isolate the persistent effect of lifestyle changes in greenhouse gas (GHG) emission reductions.
+In addition, the model's user interface-the transition pathways explorer (TPE) (http://tool.european-calculator.eu)-allows users to visualise the GHG emissions, energy and resources consumption, as well as socio-economic impacts associated with individual actions.
+This also provides critical insights for policy and decision makers to steer structural changes, which enable and incentivise behavioural choices towards climate mitigation.